yagikota/clean_arch_with_go/README.md

-This is a sample apllication for studying clean architecture based on CA Tech Dojo(2022)
+This is a sample apllication for studying clean architecture, based on CA Tech Dojo Online(2022).